 Expectations of UNH Wellness Ambassadors

-- Commit to being a Wellness Ambassador for at least 2 semesters (fall 2017 for training and spring 2018 for programming implmentation).
+- Commit to being a Wellness Ambassador for at least 2 semesters (fall 2018 for training and spring 2019 for programming implementation).

 - Work collaboratively with Health & Wellness staff and other peer education groups

 - Signed agreement to be a part of the Health & Wellness team

 - Time commitment of approximately 3 hours/week

 - Participation on sub-committee (60 minutes/week), as needed